elsatch/awesome-multimodal-experiments/README.md

 In this repository, we share awesome examples, trials and errors related to multimodal generative AI models This includes models like Llava, GPT-4 Vision, Obisidian, etc.

 Each experiment will have it's own folder with a minimal structure based on the Data Science Cookiecutter template.
-This means you'll find the following folders:
+This means you'll find the following files and folders:

 - README.md: general description of the experiment
 - data: includes subfolders for input data (raw or external), interim and processed data